PHIL 110: Philosophy/Logic

 Catalog Course Description

 A course introducing fundamental problems and principles of formal and informal logic, featuring proofs of validity, deductive and inductive reasoning, and detection and analysis of fallacies.
+Special attention is paid to syntax, semantics, and translation for sentential logic, truth tables for sentential logic, and natural deduction (derivations) for sentential logic.
 54 lecture hours.

 Course Objectives